 CBD research is just beginning, so there is no research-based proof that it can help with dementia.

-For those not in the know, CBD refers to cannabidiol – a cannabinoid compound in cannabis plants touted to have numerous health benefits such as pain relief, stress and anxiety reduction, and seizure management.
+For those not in the know, CBD refers to cannabidiol – a cannabinoid compound in cannabis plants being studied for its ability to help in pain relief, stress and anxiety reduction, and seizure management.

 Nonetheless, CBD's potential as a treatment for dementia stems from its interaction with the endocannabinoid system.